What’s it like to play in a Felix Hernandez rehab start? Ask these star-struck Mariners minor-leaguers

 “They like to take care of the spread and pay toward the guys and let them know that they’re thankful for letting them come and interrupt our routines,” Odom said.
 On Monday, Hernandez brought in surf and turf for the Rainiers, complete with crab, steak and mac and cheese.

-While Hernandez’s rehab stint may be over, these minor league players will always remember their experiences with King Felix.
+While Hernandez’s rehab stint may be over, these minor-league players will always remember their experiences with King Felix.

 “Not in my wildest dreams would I have imagined that happening,” Boyd said.